Alex0071/Schloxel/README.md

 Atleast the optimazations for the importing of the .vox models is more advanced.
 Here i split the Model on it's Z axis and divide it by the number of threads my cpu has availible.
 This way when i modify the mesh by making a hole in it, the work for recalculation is being split.
 (You can see the visualization of the threads in the first video).

 At the end, i am using the lambda function `AsyncTask` to actually apply the Mesh.
 Why?
 See, right now the mesh calcution is happening on a background thread.
 But you need to be on the `GameThread` to apply it.
-(And you need to be async so you don't acces no invalid memory are something).
+(And you need to be async so you don't acces no invalid memory or something).
 ```c++
 void AVoxModel::ApplyMesh()
 {